canonical/lora-basicstation-snap/landscape/README.md

 In our gadget snap we have configured `landscape-client` to use the device mac address as name.
 Click on this name to configure and accept the device on to your Landscape instance.
-You can customise the device name here.
+You can customise the device title here.
 Then click accept.

 ![accept device](media/accept-device.png)